-During winter, our rooms can become very dry with the drop in temperature, exasperating seasonal colds and coughs and keeping you or your children up at night.
+During winter, our rooms can become very dry with the drop in temperature, exasperating seasonal colds and coughs, and keeping you or your children up at night.
 Humidifiers are a great way to regulate the humidity of a bedroom while you sleep, helping to tackle coughs and colds by fixing the dry air.
-If you are looking for a new humidifier, then this list on WeatherStationAdvisor has eight of the best available to help you find one that suits you and your home.
+If you are looking for a new humidifier, this list on WeatherStationAdvisor has eight of the best available to help you find one that suits you and your home.

 How to Help Your Children and You Sleep Better this Winter

 Winter can be a wonderful time of year, especially if you have young children.
-Playing in the snow and counting down the days until Christmas is a lot of fun, but that time of year brings with it a lot of seasonal coughs and colds that can disturb you and your family’s sleep.
+Playing in the snow and counting down the days until Christmas is a lot of fun, but that time of year brings a lot of seasonal coughs and colds that can disturb you and your family’s sleep.
 Hopefully, these simple steps will help you and your family get a better night’s sleep in the winter and enjoy more of the days.